 Throughout history, Sam first designed the OXO Peeler for his wife who was struggling with the old-fashioned metal peeler.

-Later, Sam & John Farber dedicated their innovative design to lessen the pain in the kitchen.
+Later, Sam & John Farber dedicated their innovative design to lessening the pain in the kitchen.

 Is Oxo made in the USA?